NoseDigger/Node-Farm/README.md

-Create Api that fetch Data from JSON and show it to UI using node templates
+Created Api that fetch Data from JSON and show it to UI using node templates